Being a caregiver means managing finances when necessary

 When you care for an older adult who isn’t able to manage their own affairs, an important part of the job is to make sure their finances are in good shape.

 It’s easy to put off the financial stuff because it’s a sensitive topic, it’s complex, and it can be difficult to know where to start.

 But being proactive can save a lot of stress and uncertainty down the road.
-It also helps you make more informed decisions about care and housing because you’ll understand the financial situation.
+It also helps you make more informed decisions about your older adult’s care and housing because you’ll understand the financial situation.

 This guide helps you get started managing your parents’ finances

-We like this free guide because it’s easy to read and understand – the information is straightforward and broken up into sections.
-Here’s what the 7 sections cover:
+We like this free guide because it’s easy to read and understand.
+The information is straightforward and broken up into these 7 sections:

 1. Broaching the subject / having the talk about finances

 - When is the right time to talk about helping with finances